gruxie/ai_lab_2025/3.3_qualDguide/README.md

 - hypotheses being tested
 - Business context

-This last parameter (business context) can help if you want to explore a JTBD study - but that's not the specific goal today.
+Note:  This last parameter (business context) can help if you want to explore a JTBD study - but that's not the specific goal today.

 ## Exercise 1:  Generate a discussion guide
 - Review the prompt and familiarize yourself with the prompt's inputs (audience, RQ, hypotheses, etc.)